decaby7e/website/content/adventures/2023-homestead-to-co.md

 > Me: ...

-I peed myself from excitement at this point, cleaned myself up, and hopped in his car.
+At that moment, I promptly peed myself from excitement, cleaned myself up, and hopped in his car.
 We went to a place called "The Roastery"

 ![The Roastery](https://lh5.googleusercontent.com/p/AF1QipO_TCyeo3KBfGez1IoMbJVxgwcxCDYEJa5Ra3DF=w408-h306-k-no)